Climate Change: Science and Impacts Factsheet

 - Disturbances of the Earth’s balance of incoming and outgoing energy are referred to as positive or negative climate forcings.
 Positive forcings, such as GHGs, exert a warming influence on the Earth, while negative forcings, such as sulfate aerosols, exert a cooling influence.5

-- Increased concentrations of GHGs from anthropogenic sources have increased the absorption and emission of infrared radiation, enhancing the natural greenhouse effect.
+- Increased concentrations of GHGs from anthropogenic sources have increased the absorption of infrared radiation, enhancing the natural greenhouse effect.
 Methane and other GHGs are more potent, but CO2 contributes most to warming because of its prevalence.5

 - Anthropogenic GHG emissions, to date, amount to a climate forcing roughly equal to 1% of the net incoming solar energy, or the energy equivalent of burning 13 million barrels of oil every minute.6